 The computing capabilities of a Kubernetes cluster are defined by the cluster's nodes (physical or virtual machines); a pod is deployed by the Scheduler on an assigned node which meets its containers resources requirements; and containerized applications run inside a pod.

-Once your Masters are compliant with the Master sizing specifications, enabling autoscaling (e.g in GKE) in combination with other strategies like taints tolerations or node affinity is the way to ensure that your container does not run out of resources.
+Once your controllers are compliant with the controller sizing specifications, enabling autoscaling (e.g in GKE) in combination with other strategies like taints tolerations or node affinity is the way to ensure that your container does not run out of resources.

 Containers specifications: resources request and limits and health checks